zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 In the multitenancy environment, certain Zowe components may be enabled, while others may be disabled.
 The multitenancy environment expects one Central API ML that handles the discovery and registration as well as routing to the API ML installed in specific domains.

-## Onboarding a Domain Gateway service to the Central Discovery service
+## Onboarding a Domain Gateway service to the Discovery service in Central API ML

 The Central API ML can onboard Gateways of all domains.
 This service onboarding can be achieved similar to additional registrations of the Gateway.
 This section describes the dynamic configuration of the yaml file and environment variables, and how to validate successful configuration.